theryanwatson/demo-spring-web-service/README.md

 by the property `server.response.unwrap.page=true`, then enable the developer to return a `Page<SomeModelClass>` from the controller endpoint method.
 The resulting response will contain a JSON array of `SomeModelClass` and Link headers to control paging, in accordance with [RFC 8288](https://datatracker.ietf.org/doc/html/rfc8288).

+## Error Responses
+This application uses Thymeleaf to create the `/error` [page template](src/main/resources/templates), featuring dynamic fields.
+Spring Web Services can be configured to allow for additional dynamically added fields in error responses:
+* `server.error.include-message=on_param`
+* `server.error.include-binding-errors=on_param`
+* `server.error.include-stacktrace=on_param`

+The optional fields can be added to the error response by adding query parameters to the request.
+* `&trace&message&errors`

 ## Additional Resources

 ### Spring Tutorials: